dlebansais/PgBreeder-Disclosed/Tutorial/AnimalHusbandryGuide.md

 2- F: RD...DD
 ```

-Where 1 and 2 are the first two slots in the stable, M means male and F female, and D, R (and below, x) indicate dominant or recessive values (and mixed, respectively).
+Where 1 and 2 are the first two slots in the stable, M means male and F female, and D, R (and below, x) indicate dominant or recessive values (and mixed) respectively.

 Say we capture a new pet with the following gene values: